-This workbook has been designed to meet the large-scale and diverse training needs across California.
-The training package provides flexible tools, which can be used to both support learning in large and small group on-site training sessions and for individual self-paced instruction.
+This Trainer's guide has been designed to meet the large-scale and diverse training needs across California.
+The training package provides flexible tools, which can be used both to support learning in large and small group on-site training sessions and for individual self-paced instruction.